ibm-cloud-docs/account/context-restrictions-what-is.md

 * If a context includes network zones, then access is granted only when the request is created from within one of those zones.
 * If a context includes service endpoint types, then access is granted only when the request is received over a connection that matches one of those types.
+* If a context includes multifactor authentication (MFA), then access is granted only when the requesting identity has an MFA level equal to or exceeding the required MFA level.
 * If a context includes multiple restrictions, for example, both zones and endpoint types, then all restrictions must be satisfied for access to be granted.

 ### Network zone